-- 1. Be a Senior/Junior or "off campus" CCP student - 2.
-Have a valid driver's license and insurance. - 3.
+- 1. Have a valid driver's license and insurance. - 2.
 Fill out parking permit application in its entirety and pay permit fee.

 PARKING PERMITS

 Parking Permit Application forms will be available on line and in the HS office.
 Applications must be signed by the student and parent.
 Students will only be issued one (1) permit for the school year.
 If the parking permit is lost or stolen, students will be required to purchase another permit (\$5).
 The permit can be used only by the student to whom it is issued.